Miguel Cabrera Player Props: Tigers vs. Padres

 Miguel Cabrera At The Plate

-- In 59.3% of his games this season (32 of 54), Cabrera has picked up at least one hit, and in nine of those games (16.7%) he recorded more than one.
+- Cabrera has picked up a hit in 32 of 55 games this season, with multiple hits nine times.

-- He has hit a long ball in one of 54 games, and in 0.5% of his plate appearances.
+- He has gone deep in one of 55 games, and in 0.5% of his plate appearances.

-- In 13 games this year (24.1%), Cabrera has picked up an RBI, including two games with multiple runs batted in.
+- Cabrera has driven in a run in 13 games this year (23.6%), including two games with multiple runs batted in.

-- He has scored a run in 10 of 54 games so far this year.
+- He has scored a run in 10 of 55 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.